SpecBind/specbind/docs/Verifying-Steps.md

 | Given | I saw \<field name\> list contains \<rule\> \<count\> items |
 | Then| I see \<field name\> list contains \<rule\> \<count\> items |

-In this case *field name* indicates the [[property|Page Model Properties]] that represents the table and *rule* is the evaluation applied on the list (see below). *count* is the row count value to compare to.
+In this case *field name* indicates the [property](Page-Model-Properties.md) that represents the table and *rule* is the evaluation applied on the list (see below). *count* is the row count value to compare to.
 The available evaluation rules are:

 | List Rule | Description |
 |-----------|-------------|